Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 that fixes this alcove.
 It is well-known that the Kottwitz map \eqref{E: Kotmap} induces an isomorphism $\Omega\simeq \xch(Z_{\hat{G}}^{I_F})$.
 Therefore, every $\ga\in \xch(Z_{\hat G}^{I_F})$ can be uniquely written as

 Let $H_I$ be the Iwahori Hecke algebra of $I$.
-Note that by under definition, $I\cap T(F)$ is an Iwahori subgroup of $T$ so there is the corresponding Iwahori Hecke algebra $H_{T,I}$.
+Note that $I\cap T(F)$ is an Iwahori subgroup of $T$ so there is the corresponding Iwahori Hecke algebra $H_{T,I}$.
 Similarly we have the pro-$p$ Iwahori Hecke algebras $H_{I(1)}$ and $H_{T,I(1)}$.
 It is known\footnote{We thank Vigneras for pointing out this.} that as $G(F)$-representations,

-where $\delta_{T,I(1)}$ and $\delta_{T,I}$ are the representations of $T(F)$ compactly induced from its pro-$p$-Iwahori and Iwahori subgroup.
-(These isomorphisms are probably well-known if $k=\bC$, and are implicitly contained in \cite[3.6, 6.2, 6.3]{Da} for general $k$ in which $p$ is invertible.)
+where $\delta_{T,I}$ and $\delta_{T,I(1)}$ are the representations of $T(F)$ compactly induced from its Iwahori and pro-$p$-Iwahori subgroup.
+(These isomorphisms are probably well-known if $\La=\bC$, and are implicitly contained in \cite[3.6, 6.2, 6.3]{Da} for general $\Lambda$ in which $p$ is invertible.)
 It follows that there are canonical maps of algebras

 which (after taking $H^0$) are injective maps.
 They are nothing but the commutative subalgebras of the (pro-$p$) Iwahori Hecke algebra constructed by Bernstein.
 On the other hand, by writing

 we obtain canonical maps